cbschuld/chrisschuld.com-legacy/projects/react-app-for-the-monoprice-six-zone-audio-controller.md

 ### View the App

 That is all it takes to use this application; if you point your browser to the IP address of the Raspberry Pi you'll see the App!

+### Updates

++ 2020-05-19 - I retooled how the sliders are used.
+Localized the slider's value state to the slider and only call the amp for an update AFTER the slider is let go by the user.
+This drastically changed the way the slider "felt" to the consumer.
+Marked as [version 0.2.0.](https://github.com/cbschuld/monoprice-multizone-interface/releases/tag/v0.2.0)